 How Do You Prove Pain and Suffering?

 Generally speaking, two types of pain and suffering support a claim for bodily injury and harm.
 The first is physical pain and suffering, while the second is mental anguish.
-A record of medical visits and treatment related to your injury is helpful in a personal injury lawsuit, even when pain isn’t visible.
+A record of medical visits and treatment related to your injury is necessary in a personal injury lawsuit, even when pain isn’t visible.
 Sometimes injuries appear in the first 24-48 hours, while other internal injuries might surface weeks later and cause further injuries or illnesses.

 What Other Factors are Involved in Calculating a Settlement?